dhhyi/meetup-facades/talk/slides.md

 2. What can Facades do for you?

-3. Advantages using Facades?
+3. Advantages using Facades

-4. Disadvantages using Facades?
+4. Disadvantages using Facades

 5. Lessons Learned from a Project